TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 Let's start and create an avatar!

-Create an avatar orPick an Avatar Successfully linked Close Your account is linked!
+Create an avatar or Pick an Avatar Successfully linked Close Your account is linked!

 From now on you can login with your social network account or your Agame.com account.